tstohn/ESGI.documentation/_docs/software-overview.md

 | `--singleCellIndices`, `-c` | Indices referring to the positions of the barcode patterns that encode the single-cell identifiers | Comma-separated list
 | `--umiIndex`, `-u` | Indices referring to the positions of the barcode patterns that encode the UMI | Comma-separated list

-Optionally, feature names and single-cell annotations, like experimental conditions, can be added by providing them in the same order as corresponding barcodes in the barcode files.
+Optionally, feature names and single-cell annotations, like experimental conditions, can be added by providing them in the same order as corresponding barcodes in the barcode pattern files.

 Optional parameters for annotation: